dominik-ramik/specimen-labeler/README.md

 # 🌿 Specimen Labeler

-A Vue 3 application for automatically generating formatted specimen labels from Excel/CSV data using Word document templates.
+A web application for automatically generating formatted specimen labels from Excel/CSV data using Word document templates.

 ## 📋 Overview